RxLaboratory/Ramses/src-docs/docs/dev/server-reference/index.md

 # Ramses Server API

+The *Ramses Server* is used to backup and sync data across *Ramses Applications* and workstations.

-The *Ramses* server provides a standard *http(s) REST API*.
+It provides a standard *http(s) REST API*.
 If you're developping your own client (or contributing to *Ramses Client*), you can easily exchange data with the server using this reference.

 **Queries must be a *POST* request**; the body must be *JSON* encoded, the `Content-Type` being `application/json`.